-Graduation Requirements:

-45 credits

-14 courses (5 core courses, 5 specialization track courses, 3 elective courses and completion of the Capstone Internship and Master's Capstone Paper)
+14 courses (5 core courses, 5 specialization track courses, 3 elective courses and completion of the Capstone Internship and Capstone Portfolio)

-24/07/19 6:35 pm 267941 001-099 r1.indd 55

 For entry into the MPH Program (4+1 MPH)

 Applying students must be in good standing as a rising Junior with a GPA of 2.75 or higher from TCNJ or an accredited or approved institution (transfer applicants only).
-Freshmen or Sophomores interested in the 4 + 1 option are encouraged to consult with their advisor as early as possible so that their schedule may be arranged to best take advantage of graduate classes to be taken in the Junior and Senior years of study.
+Students interested in the 4 + 1 option are encouraged to consult with their advisor as early as possible so that their schedule may be arranged to best take advantage of graduate classes to be taken in the Junior and Senior years of study.

 Accelerated 4 + 1 Program: